Angular2Guy/ReactAndGo/README.md

 The frontend provides a login/signin dialog that uses React and MUI components.

-A combined build is still open.
+The combined build is implemented with a MakeFile

 ## Articles
 [The ReactAndGo Architecture and Gorm DB access](https://angular2guy.wordpress.com/2023/02/26/the-reactandgo-architecture-and-gorm-db-access/)